Dense Depth Distillation with Out-of-Distribution Simulated Images: Experimental Analyses

-Fig.~\ref{fig-nyu-adaption} shows some examples of the input and output images of the transformation network as well as their corresponding predictions.
+Figure~\ref{fig-nyu-adaption} shows some examples of the input and output images of the transformation network as well as their corresponding predictions.
 In the figure, $x'_i$ and $x'_j$ denote two images randomly selected from the simulated set, and $\hat{x}'$ is the image generated by applying object-wise mixing between $x'_i$ and $x'_j$. $G(\hat{x}')$ denotes the transformed image, \ie, the output of $G$.
-By visually comparing $\hat{x}'$ and $G(\hat{x}')$, we observe that $G$ tends to reduce artifacts around object boundaries such that $G$ can produce more realistic images.
-It can be validated by $||\hat{x}'-G(\hat{x}')||_1$ where $|| \cdot ||_1$ is the $\ell_1$ norm (Fig.~\ref{fig-nyu-adaption}. (g)) where differences at object boundaries are highlighted.
-Furthermore, Fig.~\ref{fig-nyu-adaption}. (d) and (f) show the predicted depth maps for $\hat{x}'$ and $G(\hat{x}')$, respectively.
-They demonstrate a clear difference, as observed in Fig.~\ref{fig-nyu-adaption}. (h).
+We marked some regions of images in Figure~\ref{fig-nyu-adaption} (c) and (d) with red boxes for better visualization.
+By visually comparing $\hat{x}'$ and $G(\hat{x}')$, we observe that $G$ tends to reduce noises and alleviate artifacts around object boundaries such that $G$ can produce more realistic images, mitigating domain gap from the real-world scenarios.
+It can be validated by $||\hat{x}'-G(\hat{x}')||_1$ where $|| \cdot ||_1$ is the $\ell_1$ norm (Figure~\ref{fig-nyu-adaption}. (g)) where differences at object boundaries are highlighted.
+Furthermore, Figure~\ref{fig-nyu-adaption}. (d) and (f) show the predicted depth maps for $\hat{x}'$ and $G(\hat{x}')$, respectively.
+They demonstrate a clear difference, as observed in Figure~\ref{fig-nyu-adaption}. (h).
 We quantify these differences by evaluating the whole set $\mathcal{X}'_1$.
 As a result, the $\ell_1$-norm of the image and depth difference is 0.156 and 0.227, respectively.